-It is recommended that teachers assess candidates at least three times during a two-year course of study so that a periodic, progressive assessment procedure is evident.
+You should assess candidates at least three times during a two-year course of study so that a periodic, progressive assessment procedure is evident.

-Examples of assessment sheets for the recording of individual candidate and group marks are included in the specimen material.
+You will find examples of assessment sheets for the recording of individual candidate and group marks in the specimen material.